Deir el-Medina: Strikes

 The royal building service was usually well-run, in view of the importance of the work it carried out.
 Paying proper wages was a religious duty that formed an intrinsic part of Maat.
 When this system broke down it indicated problems in the wider state.
 The coming of the Iron Age and the collapse of the empire led to economic instability, with inflation a notable feature.
 The high ideals expressed in the code of Maat became strained and this provided the background to workers unrest.

 In about the 25th year of the reign of Ramesses III (c.
-1170 BCE) the tomb laborers were so exasperated by delays in supplies that they threw down their tools and walked off the job in what may have been the first sit-down strike action in recorded history.
+1170 BC) the tomb laborers were so exasperated by delays in supplies that they threw down their tools and walked off the job in what may have been the first sit-down strike action in recorded history.
 They wrote a letter to the vizier complaining about lack of wheat rations.
 Village leaders attempted to reason with them but they refused to return to work until their grievances were addressed.
 They responded to the elders with "great oaths".
 "We are hungry", the crews claimed; "eighteen days have passed this month" and they still had not received their rations.
 They were forced to buy their own wheat.
 They told the leaders to send to the pharaoh or vizier to address their concerns.
 After the authorities had heard their complaints they addressed them and the workers went back to work the next day.
 Several strikes followed.
 After one of them, when the strike leader asked the workers to follow him they told him they had had enough and returned to work.
 This was not the last strike but they soon restored the regular wheat supplies and the strikes came to an end for the remaining years of Ramesses III.
 However, since the chiefs supported the authorities the workers no longer trusted them and chose their own representatives.
 Further complaints by the artisans are recorded forty and fifty years after the initial dispute, during the reigns of Ramesses IX and Ramesses X.